sohamde/inertia-aamas/README.md

 # Understanding Norm Change: An Evolutionary Game-Theoretic Approach
-by Soham De, Dana S Nau, Michele J Gelfand (University of Maryland)
+by Soham De, Dana S Nau and Michele J Gelfand (University of Maryland)

 Source code in Python for running simulations of the model presented in the following paper: [link](http://www.gelfand.umd.edu/papers/De%20Nau%20Gelfand%20Norm%20Change%20AAMAS.pdf).
 The paper appears in the Proceedings of the 2017 International Conference on Autonomous Agents & Multiagent Systems (AAMAS), and an extended version will be available soon on arXiv.